vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/02_svarUpapaddhatiH.md

 <details><summary>English</summary>

-2. The prayer which with great faith, regards, that (God) alone as the only means for the attainment of a desire incapable of being attained by any other means, is the Pra- patti known as saranaguti (seeking refuge with God).
+2. The prayer which with great faith, regards, that (God) alone as the only means for the attainment of a desire incapable of being attained by any other means, is the Prapatti known as saranaguti (seeking refuge with God).
 </details>